barraIhsan/barraIhsan/README.md

 # Hi!
 I'm Barra 👋

-I'm a frontend developer, and currently learning rust
+I'm a Front-End developer, currently interested at making useful website and CLI tools using Rust.

+For more information, you can visit [my portfolio website](https://barraIhsan.github.io)

 ---